vikramthyagarajan/website-blog/source/_posts/A-Dotfiles-framework-in-Node-js.md

   - development
   - config
 ---
+NOTE: If you want to read about my implementation of this idea, check out part 2 of this post at ().
+I detail my thought process and decisions behind the same in this post.

 ## Introduction
 Configuration is a natural evolution of my development cycle.
-Initially I make software to fit a purpose.
-Slowly, I find ways to reuse the software outside this small sandbox.
-But invariably as the software evolves, so does its ability to be configured.
-And slowly my coding style and the way I write software has changed to think of configuration from the ground up.
-I've started writing code with the thought of its extensibility, far more that I used to before.
-And this is why I adhere more to the "Configuration over Convention" philosophy of frameworks.
+Initially I make software to fit a purpose, and slowly find ways to reuse it outside its sandbox.
+Invariably as the software evolves, it becomes configurable and extensible.

-Also I am a total productivity freak.
-I love tweaking my workflow to make my development process more efficient.
-Which is probably why I love dotfiles.

-But a natural part of maintaining dotfiles, or any configuration for that matter, is its storage.
-Anyone who has had to work on a different computer knows the pain of not having your sweet tools and customisations with you.
-And manually copy pasting these configs are a pain.
-It's almost harder than starting from scratch.
-Almost.
-So version control is necessary in the maintainence of dotfiles.
+Dotfiles are a way to keep track of tweaks that you make to your application, to enhance your workflow and productivity.
+And if you're like me, you're looking to maintain these in a way that seems intuitive and simple.
+We should learn from a field that has solved this problem so well, that it is almost second nature - Web Development

 ## The sane way to maintain configurations

-I wrestled with the way I'd maintain this in version control.
-I think my experience in Node.js server development helped me in this regard.
-The only sane way to deal with server configuration has always been through JSON files.
-Given the first class support for JSON, maintaining configuration through JSON is trivial.

-The main point being that there should be a logical separation between the configuration and the code that runs it.
-The only thing a webserver should be concerned with is running the server, not worrying about what port it runs on.
-So the code running the server should be separated from the part where the configuration of the server is described.
+So how do I go about storing these?
+Should I just copy all of them and dump them in Version Control?
+Should I add in a file that contains all the commands I want to run?
+Should I break them up into multiple files?
+What about installation, should I manually do it outside the dotfiles repo?
+Where do I start?

+In web development, the only sane way to deal with server configuration is to keep a logical separation between two.
+The code that describes the server (usually in JSON files)is separate from server code itself.
 This is web development 101.
-Now how do we use this theory to maintain our dotfiles?
+So how do we use this theory to maintain our dotfiles?

 ## The drawbacks of current dotfile managers

-Bash is a good scripting languages, but maintaining configurations is unintuitive and hard.
-Why write
+Bash is a good scripting language, but maintaining configurations with it is unintuitive and messy.
 {% codeblock Symlinking in code lang:bash %}
   ln -s ~/.vimrc ~/programs/dotfiles/vim/config
 {% endcodeblock %}
-when you would rather write
+is more complex to understand than
-{% codeblock Symlinking by configuration lang:javascript %}
+{% codeblock Symlinking in JSON lang:javascript %}
 {
   "symlink": {
     "source": "~/.vimrc",